jonathan-odonnell/milestone-project-4/README.md

     - The hero image carousel is clearly highlighted on the home page.
     - Here the customer can find information about three of the latest offers including the holiday package's image, name, price and duration.
-    - If the customer clicks on the 'Explore Now' button, they are taken to the holiday package's destination details page where they can find out more about the holiday package.
+    - If the customer clicks on the 'Explore Now' button, they are taken to the holiday's details page where they can find out more about the holiday package.

 3. As a customer, I want to be able to find out about the most popular holiday packages.

     - The popular holidays slider is clearly highlighted on the home page.
-    - This contains cards for six popular holiday packages which include details of the holiday package's image, name, price country, rating and duration.
+    - This contains cards for six popular holiday packages which include details of the holiday's image, name, price country, rating and duration.
-    - If the customer clicks on the name, they are taken to the holiday package's destination details page where they can find out more about the holiday package.
+    - If the customer clicks on the name, they are taken to the holiday's details page where they can find out more about the holiday package.

 4. As a customer, I want to be able to find out about the features that differentiate Go Explore from its competitiors.